apollographql/apollo/studio-docs/source/schema-change-integration.md

 See [Setting up Studio Notifications](./notification-setup).

-## Webhook Schema
+## Webhook format

-The webhook will have the following response shape
+If you receive schema change notifications via a [custom webhook](./notification-setup/#custom-webhooks-enterprise-only), notification details are provided as a JSON object in the request body.

+The JSON object conforms to the structure of the `ResponseShape` interface:

 ```javascript
 interface Change {